Fujifilm X-A10 vs X-A2

-The Fujifilm X-A10 and the Fujifilm X-A2 are two digital cameras that were announced, respectively, in December 2016 and January 2015.
+The Fujifilm X-A10 and the Fujifilm X-A2 are two digital cameras that were revealed to the public, respectively, in December 2016 and January 2015.
 Both the X-A10 and the X-A2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16 megapixel.
+Both cameras offer a resolution of 16 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A10 and the Fujifilm X-A2.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-A10 – represents 100 percent across all the size and weight measures).

 In this particular case, the Fujifilm X-A10 and the Fujifilm X-A2 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-A2 is markedly heavier (6 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the X-A2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Fujinon X Lens Catalog.
+You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.